Fake or Not

-To capture this image I tied myself to the tower of the research boat Lamnidae and leaned into the void, precariously hanging over the ocean while waiting patiently for a white shark to come along.
-I wanted to shot a photograph that would tell the story of our research efforts to track white sharks using kayaks.
-When the first shark of the day came across our sea kayak it dove to the seabed and inspected it from below.
-I quickly trained my camera on the dark shadow which slowly transformed from diffuse shape into the sleek outline of a large great white.
-When the shark’s dorsal fin broke the surface I thought I had the shot, but hesitated a fraction of a second and was rewarded with marine biologist Trey Snow in the kayak turning around to look behind him.
-I pressed the shutter and the rest was history.
-Throughout the day I shot many more images, most showing the kayak following the shark, but all lacked the power of that first image of the great white tracking the kayak.
+The story of this particular photograph began on a perfectly calm and glassy sea.
+I tied myself to the tower of the White Shark Trust research boat and leaned into the void, precariously hanging over the ocean while waiting patiently.
+The first shark came across our sea kayak, dove to the seabed, and inspected it from below.
+I trained my camera on the nebulous shadow as it slowly transformed into the sleek silhouette of a large great white.
+When the shark’s dorsal fin emerged, I thought I had the shot but hesitated a fraction of a second.
+In that moment, the research assistant in the kayak, Trey Snow, turned to look behind him, and I took the shot.
+Throughout the day I shot many more similar images, but all lacked the connection of first image.

 I knew the image was iconic, but I was not prepared for the public response.
 When the photograph was first published, it attracted more than 100,000 visitors to my website in 24 hours.
 Many thought the photo was a digital fake, and to date there are still hundreds of websites that debate its authenticity.
 Not only is the image real, it was one of the last images I took using slide film before transitioning to digital.
 All magazines and prints were taken from a high-resolution scan of the slide with no post-production work.
 Over the years the image continued to sell and just when I thought it had run its course, the image resurfaced on April 1, 2006.